rdinizcal/academic-kickstart/content/home/interests.md

 widget = "about"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear in.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 21  # Order that this section will appear in.

 title = ""
-subtitle = "testing"
+subtitle = "interests"

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.